basecamp/trix/README.md

 ### Converting Positions to Pixel Offsets

 Sometimes you need to know the _x_ and _y_ coordinates of a character at a given position in the editor.
-For example, you might wish to absolutely position a pop-up menu element below the editor’s cursor.
+For example, you might want to absolutely position a pop-up menu element below the editor’s cursor.

 Call the `editor.getClientRectAtPosition` method with a position argument to get a DOM [`ClientRect`](…) instance representing the left and top offsets, width, and height of the character at the given position.